Campus: Columbus, Lima, Marion, Mansfield, Newark

 There are thousands of Ohio State English alumni living and working around the world.
 They are writers, editors, entrepreneurs, marketers, lawyers, doctors, bloggers, photographers, publicists, professors, financial advisors, human resource managers, business owners, IT specialists, CEOs, and more.

-Students can explore career options through the Ohio State Career Connection and the College of Arts and Sciences Career Services offices.
+Students can explore career options through Career Connection and the College of Arts and Sciences Career Services Office.
 Providing complimentary services, Career Connection focuses on helping students establish a career direction, while Career Services assists students with finding internships—experiences that are essential to exploring the suitability of potential career fields.
 Career Services also assists seniors and recent graduates with their search for entry-level career employment.

 Graduates of the English program earn salaries that vary based on their chosen career fields and the length of time working in those fields.